So, you're a student and a Vet, what's next?

 It is your responsibility to alert the VA should your address or direct deposit information change.
 You may call 1-877-838-2778 to begin or change direct deposit.

-Qualifying Veterans and HEROS Act
+Qualifying Veterans and HEROES Act

 Use the information below to determine if you meet the definition of "Veteran" for Purposes of Completing the Free Application for Federal Student Aid ("FAFSA")